awsdocs/amazon-kendra-developer-guide/doc_source/create-index-access-control-tokens-json.md

 aws kendra create-index --cli-input-json file://create-index-openid.json
 ```

-If you are not using Open ID for SSO, you can send us the token in JSON format\.
+If you are not using Open ID for AWS IAM Identity Center \(successor to AWS Single Sign\-On\), you can send us the token in JSON format\.
 If you do, you must specify which field in the JSON token contains the user name and which field contains the groups\.
 The group field values must be a JSON string array\.
 For example, if you are using SAML, your token would be similar to the following:

 ```
 {